NowshadRuhan/E-commerce-Full-Project-Using-Django-With-SSLCOMMERZ-Payment-System/README.md

 # About Project Apps:
    **In this project i used four web-app this are App_Login, App_Shop, App_Order & App_Payment.
 And database i used in this project is sqlite-3.**

+1. App-Login:
+   - In app-login i make a fully custom model for login and registation.
+Where i create one custom model name is Profile and it is connected with User model by One To One connection.